sohamshinde-github/Insurance-Data-Visualization/README.md

 ## Insurance Company Data Visualization

 ### Visualization of more than 1300 customers data according to smoking or not, BMI, charges paid, age etc.
+### Predicting charges of insurance based in customers age and BMI.
+We can see as age increases by 1 year insurance charge increases by $238.

 &nbsp;1.
 Imported Libraries<br/>
 &nbsp;2.
 Reading 'insurance.csv' file <br/>